thomcsmits/life-sciences-a11y-evaluation-website/data.md

 This page showcases the data of the accessibility analyses and allows for easy downloading.

-All data is also available on [GitHub](https://github.com/hms-dbmi/life-sciences-a11y-evaluation).
+All data is also available on [our GitHub repository for analysis](https://github.com/hms-dbmi/life-sciences-a11y-evaluation).

 <!-- Retrieve all unique dates -->